Skip to main content

 1. have the keyword "chat engagement" in the event name or event category, AND:

-2. the Custom Event has to be received within the last 30 days
+2. The Custom Event has to be received within the last 30 days

 Above image: